 They also posses a white dot on their striking surface, allowing the person working out to have a clear target of where they are meant to be throwing a strike.
 This is ideal for people who do not have much experience with this type of training, as it allows them to clearly see where to land the punch.

 The Pro Impact mitts feature a solid amount of padding, however when new, the padding tends to be a bit on the firm side.
 With this in mind, it’s important to wear good gloves when using them to begin with.

 Inside is a cushioned ball that the wearer can hold on to in order to keep the mitt firmly in place.
 The pad itself is secured to the hand using a hook and loop system that provides a stable and firm fit, preventing the mitt from sliding around.

 Also located inside is a sweat resistant lining, which helps to prevent the build up of odour, which is great as I’ve had a few mitts that start to frickin stink after a few uses.

 You’ve also got a choice of two color variation with the these; either all black or black & red.
 While the choice is somewhat limited, it’s better than having no choice at all.

 The affordable price tag is probably somewhat due to Pro Impact being a rather small name in the boxing gear world, however that’s better for us punters looking for a great deal.
 All in all, a pretty great pair of boxing work out mitts for any experience level.

-- DURABLE LEATHER MATERIAL.
-For durability and scratch-resistant protection, the Pro Impact Focus Mitts are are made using genuine leather combined with...
+- DURABLE PU LEATHER MATERIAL.
+For durability and scratch-resistant protection, the Pro Impact Focus Mitts are are made using PU leather combined with a...